Huawei Mate: Huawei Mate 50

-The Huawei Mate 50, 50E and 50 Pro and 50 RS, the first phones in Mate Series with Huawei's in-house XMAGE imaging were unveiled on 6 September 2022 which features the new HarmonyOS 3.0 operating system.
+The Huawei Mate 50, 50E and 50 Pro and 50 RS, the first phones in Mate Series with Huawei's in-house XMAGE imaging were unveiled on September 6, 2022 which features the new HarmonyOS 3.0 operating system.

+Huawei Mate X3

+Huawei Mate X3 foldable was announced on March 23, 2023, and released April 8, 2023 with HarmonyOS 3.1 and EMUI 13.1 globally with Snapdragon 8+ Gen 1 4G chip.

 Huawei Mate 60

 The Huawei Mate 60 series was officially launched on August 29, 2023, equipped with the HarmonyOS 4.0 operating system.
 The promotion emphasizes its ability to carry out satellite telephony through the Tiantong system, and the ability to send and receive short messages through the Beidou system.

 According to third-party technical dismantling and analysis, this model is equipped with the Kirin 9000S SoC chipset developed by HiSilicon, which is a 7nm process chip.
 According to analysis this chip may have been produced by SMIC.
 The launch of the phone garnered significant attention, and was widely touted as a victory against US government sanctions intended to stop Chinese companies from producing or obtaining advanced chips.
 Huawei's breakthrough raised concerns within the US government that technological restrictions alone were unable to prevent Huawei from obtaining advanced chips: the U.S. Department of Commerce launched an investigation into the situation at the end of 2023.